paris-saclay-cds/data-science-workshop-2019/README.md

 ## Getting started

-The course uses Python 3 and some data analysis packages such as Numpy, Pandas, Matplotlib and scikit-learn.
+The course uses Python 3 and some data analysis packages such as Numpy, Pandas, scikit-learn, matplotlib, and seaborn.
 To install the required libraries, we highly recommend Anaconda or miniconda (<https://www.anaconda.com/download/>) or another Python distribution that includes the scientific libraries (this recommendation applies to all platforms, so for both Window, Linux and Mac).

 ### Install Anaconda